zentetsukenz/3ds-implementation/README.md

 ## Usage

-Start your preferred web server and open index.html on your browser.
+Start your web server and open index.html on your browser.

 ### With Docker